One reason you may be worried about an unplanned pregnancy is your desire to finish your education before having a child.

 There are many other generous local agencies that can help you find housing, food, clothing and other material necessities to support you and your baby while you’re going to school.

 During your pregnancy, you may enroll in a free childbirth and parenting class to help you prepare for the challenges of balancing parenthood with other life activities.
-For example, First Steps at Mosaic Pregnancy & Health Centers gives you the opportunity to earn free baby care items while learning valuable information to help you care for your baby and yourself.
+For example, First Steps at Mosaic Health gives you the opportunity to earn free baby care items while learning valuable information to help you care for your baby and yourself.

 At Mosaic, we’ve seen first-hand that you can provide a healthy start for your baby and achieve your own goals in life!